-- a.
+a.
 Mitigation.
-Provide passive sub-slab depressurization systems for projects located in the Priority Area No. 1 and all areas identified by NAVRAMP to have expected radon levels greater than 4 pCi/L. Change the system to active if needed based on follow-up testing. - b.
+Provide passive sub-slab depressurization systems for projects located in the Priority Area No. 1 and all areas identified by b.
 Check EPA document Model Standards and Techniques for Control of Radon in New Residential Buildings, Federal Register 59 FR 13402 dated 21 March 1994.